 St. Mary’s University (SMU) was established in 1998 under St. Mary’s University General Educational Development PLC with its head office in Awassa and a branch in Addis Ababa.
 St.Mary’s University is a founding member of Ethiopian Private Higher Education Institutions Association and is a member of the African Association of Universities.

-The University of Professional Studies (UPSA) is located in Accra, Ghana and is a public university that provides both academic and business professional education in Ghana.
+The University of Professional Studies of Accra (UPSA) provides both academic and business professional education in Ghana.
 The university is the only public institution with the mandate to offer both academic degrees and provide training for higher professional education in Ghana.
-The school has been awarded international accreditation for its Business programs by the Accreditation Council for Business Schools and Programs (ACBSP).
+The school has been awarded international accreditation for its Business programs.

-The University of Medical Sciences and Technology (UMST) was established in 1995 and its first intake of students was in May 1996.
-It is located in El Riyadh Area (Khartoum State), Square No. 13.
+The University of Medical Sciences and Technology (UMST) was established in 1995 in El Riyadh Area (Khartoum State).
 It aims to develop competent and socially responsible professionals and lifelong learners in an environment that promotes excellence in the academic core processes of teaching, learning, and research and community service.

 The University of Rwanda (UR) was established by the Government of Rwanda in 2013.
 It is a singular, multi-campus institution offering a wide range of academic studies.
 As such, it provides opportunities for students to pursue a variety of programs and to undertake their studies at different locations across the country, both through classes at designated campuses and through access to distance learning.

 The Catholic University of Zimbabwe (CUZ) was opened in August 1999, it provides Holistic education in a christian environment in its teaching, research and service programs to all irrispective of religion, nationality or any other designations.
 The univeristy now has four campuses, Harare, Chinhoyi, Bulawayo and Mutare.